NCI-DCEG-LTG/.github/profile/README.md

 Main repository:
 https://github.com/NCI-DCEG-LTG/LTG-share-resources

+### 🔹 Individual Lab Repositories
+Public repositories for individual LTG research groups are maintained within this organization.
+Each lab repository contains project-specific code, documentation, analysis workflows, and links to associated publications or datasets.

+- **Amundadottir-Lab**
+- **Brown-lab**
+- **Choi-lab**
+- **Dean-lab**
+- **Mila-lab**

 ---

-## 🧪 Research Focus

-LTG research includes:

-- Identifying genetic variants associated with cancer susceptibility
-- Fine-mapping and functional annotation of risk loci
-- Integrating germline and somatic genomics data
-- Applying high-throughput sequencing technologies
-- Supporting diverse population studies in cancer genomics

----

-## 📖 Tools & External Resources

-Commonly used external resources include:

-- NCBI GEO and SRA
-- dbGaP
-- Cancer genomics databases
-- Population genetics and bioinformatics tools

----

 ## 📌 Contribution Guidelines

 When contributing to this organization:

-- Use clear and consistent Markdown documentation
+- Use Markdown documentation
 - Include descriptive README files for repositories
-- Follow GitHub best practices (issues, pull requests, version control)
 - Do not commit sensitive or controlled-access data

 ---

 ## 📞 Contact

-For more information about LTG research, visit the LTG main page above or contact the appropriate repository maintainer.
+For more information about LTG research, visit the LTG main page above or contact the repository maintainer.